Israel: Museums

 The Israel Museum in Jerusalem is one of Israel's most important cultural institutions, and houses the Dead Sea Scrolls, along with an extensive collection of Judaica and European art.
 Yad Vashem (יָד וַשֵׁם, lit. 'a memorial and a name') is the world's central Holocaust memorial institution and archive of Holocaust-related information.
 ANU - Museum of the Jewish People is an interactive museum devoted to the history of Jewish communities around the world.

 Israel has the highest number of museums per capita.
-Several museums are devoted to Islamic culture, including the Rockefeller Museum and the L. A. Mayer Institute for Islamic Art, both in Jerusalem.
+Several museums are devoted to Islamic culture, including the Rockefeller Archaeological Museum and the L. A. Mayer Institute for Islamic Art, both in Jerusalem.
 The Rockefeller specialises in archaeological remains from Middle East history.
 It is also the home of the first hominid fossil skull found in West Asia, called Galilee Man.

 Mass media

-Media is diverse, reflecting the spectrum of audiences.
-Notable newspapers include the left- wing Haaretz, centrist Yedioth Ahronoth, and center-right Israel Hayom.
+Notable newspapers include the left-wing Haaretz, centrist Yedioth Ahronoth, and center-right Israel Hayom.
 There are several major television channels which cater to different audiences, from Russian-language Channel 9 to Arabic-language Kan 33.
 The 2024 Freedom House report found Israeli media is "vibrant and free to criticise government policy".
-In the 2024 Press Freedom Index by Reporters Without Borders, Israel was placed 101st of 180 countries, second in the Middle East and North Africa.
+In the 2024 Press Freedom Index by Reporters Without Borders, Israel was placed 112th of 180 countries, second in the Middle East and North Africa.

 Reporters Without Borders reported that the Israel Defence Forces had killed more than 100 Palestinian journalists in Gaza.
 During the 2023 Gaza war, Israel has been alleged to be "trying to suppress the reporting coming out of the besieged enclave while disinformation infiltrates its own media ecosystem".
 In May 2024, Israel shut down the local offices of Al Jazeera.
-In 2024, according to the Committee to Protect Journalists, Israel was the second leading country in the world in jailing journalists, while being responsible for the majority of journalists killed in the world.
+In 2024, according to the Committee to Protect Journalists, Israel was the second leading country in jailing journalists, and responsible for the majority of journalists killed in the world.